DataCanvasIO/HyperGBM/README.md

 HyperGBM optimizes the end-to-end ML processing stages within one search space, which differs from most existing AutoML approaches that only tackle partial stages, for instance, hyperparameter optimazation.
 This full pipeline optimization process is very similar to a sequential decision process (SDP).
 Therefore, HyperGBM utilizes reinforcement learning, Monte Carlo Tree Search, evolution algorithm combined with a meta-learner to efficiently solve the pipeline optimization problem.

 HyperGBM, as indicated in the name, involves several gradient boosting tree models (GBM), namely, XGBoost, LightGBM and Catboost.
 What's more, it could access the [Hypernets](https://github.com/DataCanvasIO/Hypernets), a general automated machine learning framework, and introduce its advanced characteristics in data cleaning, feature engineering and model ensemble.
-Additionally, the search space representation and search algorithm inside Hyper GBM are also provided by Hypernets.
+Additionally, the search space representation and search algorithm inside Hyper GBM are also supported by Hypernets.

 ## Tutorial